Mestway/SWIN-Project/README.md

 2. Input source code

-       This can be put anywhere, but the input source file should have the suffix .update, e.g.
+       This can be put anywhere, but the input source file should have a suffix of .update, e.g.

         TestCase.update